pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 Webhooks can be used for pretty much anything you want, and are the foundation of most _ChatOps_ workflows.

-## Management
+## Overview

 Webhooks can be attached to either a stack or an organization.
 Stack webhooks will be notified of events specific to the stack.
 Organization webhooks will be notified for events happening within each of the organization's stacks.

-The Webhooks management page is on the Stack or Organization Settings tab.
+The Webhooks page is under the Stack or Organization Settings tab.

 ![Organization webhooks](/images/docs/reference/service/webhooks/org-webhooks.png)

 ### Create a Webhook

-Pulumi Webhooks may be created through the UI using the steps outlined below, or by using the [Webhook resource](https://www.pulumi.com/registry/packages/pulumiservice/api-docs/webhook/) from the Pulumi provider, or by [using the API](/docs/pulumi-cloud/cloud-rest-api/#create-webhook) directly.
+Pulumi Webhooks may be created through the UI using the steps outlined below, by using the [Webhook resource](https://www.pulumi.com/registry/packages/pulumiservice/api-docs/webhook/) from the Pulumi provider or by [using the API](/docs/pulumi-cloud/cloud-rest-api/#create-webhook) directly.

 #### Create an Organization Webhook